Gilded Age: Railroad controversy

 America developed a love-hate relationship with railroads.
 Boosters in every city worked feverishly to make sure the railroad came through, knowing their urban dreams depended upon it.
 The mechanical size, scope, and efficiency of the railroads made a profound impression; people dressed in their Sunday best to go down to the terminal to watch the train come in.
 Travel became much easier, cheaper, and more common.
 Shoppers from small towns could make day trips to big city stores.
 Hotels, resorts, and tourist attractions were built to accommodate the demand.
 The realization that anyone could buy a ticket for a thousand-mile trip was empowering.
 Historians Gary Cross and Rick Szostak argue:

 With the freedom to travel came a greater sense of national identity and a reduction in regional cultural diversity.
 Farm children could more easily acquaint themselves with the big city, and easterners could readily visit the West.
 It is hard to imagine a United States of continental proportions without the railroad.

 The civil and mechanical engineers became model citizens, bringing their can-do spirit and their systematic work effort to all phases of the economy as well as local and national government.
-By 1910, major cities were building magnificent palatial railroad stations, such as the Pennsylvania Station in New York City, and the Union Station in Washington, D.C.
+By 1910, major cities were building magnificent palatial railroad stations, such as Pennsylvania Station in New York City and Union Station in Washington, D.C.

 There was also a dark side.
 By the 1870s railroads were vilified by Western farmers who absorbed the Granger movement theme that monopolistic carriers controlled too much pricing power, and that the state legislatures had to regulate maximum prices.
 Local merchants and shippers supported the demand and got some "Granger Laws" passed.
 Anti-railroad complaints were loudly repeated in late 19th century political rhetoric.